trifectatechfoundation/trifectatech-website/content/initiatives/workplan-sudo-rs.md

 **Improved Compatibility**

-* Ability to configure /etc/sudoers options on a per-user, per-command, per-host basis.
-* Improved environment handling (SETENV)
-* Port sudo and su to BSD (MacOS, NetBSD)
+* Port sudo and su to other platforms (MacOS, NetBSD, ...)

 **Usability Enhancements**